ColinKennedy/USD-Cookbook/guides/working_with_plugins.md

 **Summary**: Add a usdImaging Adapter Type for a given USD Prim type.

 **Description**: This plugin has 3 main keys:
-- base - list of strings - The USD adapter class that this adapter is based off of.
+- _bases_ - list of strings - The USD adapter class that this adapter is based off of.
-- isInternal - bool - External adapters can be turned on and off depending on if the `USDIMAGING_ENABLE_PLUGINS` environment variable is enabled.
+- _isInternal_ - bool - External adapters can be turned on and off
+depending on if the `USDIMAGING_ENABLE_PLUGINS` environment variable is enabled.
 This environment variable is mainly used for debugging purposes.
 Internal adapters stay on.
-- primTypeName - string - The USD Prim type that the adapter is for
+- _primTypeName_ - string - The USD Prim type that the adapter is for

 **Key**: UsdImagingPrimAdapter (must be derived from these)